PDLT-University-of-York/test-split-site/docs/ultra/groups.md

 ### Create a group set

 1. Under **Details & Actions**, click **Course Groups**.
-You'll see "Create and manage groups" here if you don't have any groups yet, or "View sets & groups" if you have existing groups.</br>
+You'll see "Create and manage groups" here if you don't have any group sets yet, or "View sets & groups" if you have an existing group set.</br>
 ![Selecting the View Sets & Groups option in the Details & Actions area](images/groups-course-groups.png)
 2. Click **New Group Set** with the plus icon in the top right (on a small screen you'll only see the plus icon).</br>
 ![Selecting New Group Set in the Course Groups pane](images/groups-new-group-set.png)
 3. Click the default 'New group set' name and input your desired name, e.g. "Presentation groups".</br>
 ![Changing the group set name from default](images/groups-edit-group-set-name.png)
-4. Click **Save** or create groups and assign students using one of the methods below.
+4. Click **Save** or create groups and assign students now using one of the methods below.

-### Import a group set
+### Import a group set (and empty groups)

 You can import a CSV file with details of the group set and names of the groups to create (not student allocations at this point).
 However, unless you have a lot of groups to create, it's usually quicker to create the group set manually.